 Familiarity with company culture and history

-If your HR is in-house, they better understand the fundamental values that drive your company’s culture.
-This understanding can also help HR make better decisions about where to place employees within the company structure to capitalize on their strengths.
+An in-house HR team better understands the fundamental values that drive a company’s culture.
+This understanding can also help HR make better decisions about where to place employees within the company to capitalize on their strengths.

-Additionally, by being aware of a company’s history, your HR team can avoid making decisions that could negatively impact employee morale.
+Additionally, by being aware of a company’s history, HR teams can avoid making decisions that could negatively impact employee morale.

-In some cases, the cost of outsourcing can be greater than the cost of having an internal HR department.
-Some factors to consider are your company’s needs, budget, size, the complexity of HR tasks, and the level of expertise needed to perform those tasks.
+In some cases, the cost of outsourcing can be greater than that of an internal HR department.
+Compare such factors as company needs, budget, size, and complexity of HR tasks, and the level of expertise needed to perform those tasks.

 Some businesses outsource HR because they don’t have the resources or expertise to handle specific tasks themselves.
 Others outsource to save money.
-However, outsourcing can be expensive, and sometimes, it can be more affordable to keep HR in-house.
+However, outsourcing can be expensive.
+For companies equipped to handle HR, it may be more affordable to keep it in-house.

-To outsource or not to outsource, that is the question
+To outsource or not to outsource HR?
+That is the quandary.